ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 12. Leave all browser tabs open for the next task.

-### Task 2: Assign an eligible user to the Global Admin role
+### Task 3: Submit a request for the Global Admin role
-For Adatum's PIM pilot project, Holly has selected Patti Fernandez as the sole user who will be eligible to be assigned the Global admin role.
-In this task, Holly will enable Patti to be eligible for the Global admin role.
+Now that Patti Fernandez has been made an eligible user for the Global Admin role, Holly wants to test out the PIM process in her pilot project.
+In this task, Patti will submit a request to be assigned Global Admin role privileges.
+In the next task, Holly will review her request and approve it.

 1. Open an in Private Browsing session and login to https://portal.azure.com as Patti Fernandez.